jestjs/jest/docs/Configuration.md

 This option allows the use of a custom global setup module which exports an async function that is triggered once before all test suites.
 This function gets Jest's `globalConfig` object as a parameter.

+_Note: A global setup module configured in a project (using multi-project runner) will be triggered only when you run at least one test from this project._

 _Note: Any global variables that are defined through `globalSetup` can only be read in `globalTeardown`.
 You cannot retrieve globals defined here in your test suites._

 Example: